 Public transport in cities is extensive, affordable, and relatively easy to navigate.
 It can be helpful to stop by the tourist information office in whichever city you’re visiting and pick up a paper map.
 While this may seem outdated, sometimes popular navigation systems like Google maps don’t have accurate information about all of the public transport routes available to you.

 Accommodation is widespread throughout the region and finding a place to sleep is easy when it comes to Central Europe travel.
 Most capital cities have dozens of budget accommodation options making it a fantastic area for any backpacker.
 As for smaller cities, most have at least one hostel and, if not, Airbnb is always a viable option.
-If you haven’t used Airbnb before, click here to get up to $40 off your first stay!
+Click here to check our Airbnbs in Central Europe!

 One thing to keep in mind with your Central Europe itinerary, is if you happen to be travelling in the high season (June-August), make sure you book a bed at least a week in advance.
 Many of the capital cities get quite popular in the summer months and demand for accommodation, obviously, surges with this.
 Click here to find the best deal on budget rooms in Central Europe.